Andes Andeventures awarded Best Adventure Travel Companies 2009 by the editors of National Geographic ADVENTURE magazine.

 Registration as a seller of travel does not constitute approval by the State of California.

-Note: You will need to depart a day earlier.
-The trip begins at the airport in Lima, on Day 1.
-We can make any additional reservations for you in Lima or Cusco.
+Note: The trip begins in Cusco on Day 1.
+You will be greeted on your arrival to Lima and will be greeted on your arrival in Cusco and transferred to the hotel.
+We will make any additional reservations for you in Lima or Cusco.
 Detailed information will be included with the pre-departure information.

-This morning you will be met at the Lima airport by an Andes Adventures representative, who will assist you with connecting flights to Cusco.
+You will be met at the Lima airport by an Andes Adventures representative, who will assist you with connecting flights to Cusco.
 Depart on a one-hour flight to Cusco, the ancient capital of the Inca Empire and the continent’s oldest continuously inhabited city.
-Our trip leader will meet you at the Cusco airport.
-Upon arrival in Cusco, we transfer to the hotel where a traditional welcome cup of coca leaf tea is served to help with the acclimatization to the 11,150 feet altitude.
+Upon arrival, we transfer to the hotel where a traditional welcome cup of coca leaf tea is served to help with the acclimatization to the 11,150 feet altitude.
 This afternoon we will have a guided sightseeing tour of the city, visiting the Cathedral, the Inca temple Qorikancha, and the Santo Domingo Monastery.
 You will receive a tourist ticket valid for the length of the trip enabling you to visit the many archaeological sites, temples and other places of interest.
-Welcome dinner and overnight in Cusco.
+Overnight in Cusco.

 Meals: L, D.